eclipse-archived/ceylon-lang.org/blog/2014-05-10-about-plus.md

 Furthermore:

-- The interface `Invertable` abstracts over groups, allowing the use of the `-` operator with any mathematical group.
+- The interface `Invertible` abstracts over groups, allowing the use of the `-` operator with any mathematical group.
 - The interface `Numeric` abstracts over _rings_, allowing the use of the `*` and `/` operators with any mathematical